-The purpose of the Strategic Enrollment Plan 2014-2017 for Cañada College is to
+The purpose of this Strategic Enrollment Plan 2014-2017 for Cañada College is to:

-- Establish Comprehensive Enrollment Goals number and types of students needed to accomplish mission - Promote Academic Success improve access, transition, persistence, and graduation (completion) - Promote Institutional Success enable effective data-driven strategic and financial planning - Strengthen Internal and External Communications strategic marketing - Increasing Campus Collaboration among programs to accomplish mission

-Resource: AACRAO (2009) Applying Strategic Enrollment Management at the Community College.
+- Establish Comprehensive Enrollment Goals number and types of students needed to accomplish mission - Promote Institutional Success access, transition, persistence, and graduation (completion) through effective data driven strategic and financial planning - Strengthen Internal and External Communications strategic marketing - Increase Campus Collaboration among programs to accomplish mission source: AACRAO (2009) Applying Strategic Enrollment Management at the Community College.
 Washington DC.

-The Strategic Enrollment Plan (SEP) was developed using the mission, vision, values, strategic directions and objectives from the Strategic Plan 2012-2017, Educational Master Plan 2012-2017 (EMP), as well as information from the Student Equity Plan (SEP), the Distance Education Plan (DE), and the Basic Skills Plan (BS).
-In addition, this SEP incorporates the goals set forth by the Board of Trustees for the San Mateo Community College District.
+The Strategic Enrollment Plan (SEP) was developed using the mission, vision, values, strategic directions and objectives from the Educational Master Plan 2012-2017 (EMP), as well as information from the Student Equity Plan (SEP), the Distance Education Plan (DE), and the Basic Skills Plan (BS).
+In addition, this Strategic Enrollment Plan incorporates the goals set forth by the Board of Trustees for the San Mateo Community College District.

 By incorporating all of the various initiatives into one document, the College is provided with clear direction on what we need to accomplish over the next three years.
-This plan is by design focused on goals that will increase student enrollment and success.
+This plan is by design focused on goals that will increase student access and success.